jolillie/technical_demo/README.md

 - [ ] Kubernetes Application Exercise
   - [ ] Database
-    - [ ] Outdated Linux VM
+    - [x] Outdated Linux VM (Ubuntu 18.04)
-    - [ ] On top of VM, installed outdated DB Server
+    - [x] On top of VM, installed outdated DB Server (MongoDB 4.4)
-    - [ ] Configure VM to allow SSH connections from internet
+    - [x] Configure VM to allow SSH connections from internet
     - [ ] Configure DB and/or network to only allow connections to the DB from Apps in K8s Cluster
   - [ ] Database Authentication
-    - [ ] Ensure DB is configed for local auth
+    - [X] Ensure DB is configured for local auth
-    - [ ] Ability to construct connection string
+    - [x] Ability to construct connection string
   - [ ] Highly Privileged DB VM
-    - [ ] Config VM in a way that it is granted overly permissive CSP permissions
+    - [x] Config VM in a way that it is granted overly permissive CSP permissions
   - [ ] Object Storage
     - [ ] Create a cloud object storage resource
     - [ ] Store DB Backups